phu0n9/Design-3/README.md

 #### Issues:
 This project uses **HTTP** as the connection protocol, in which, **REST API** is deployed into the project.
 However, for the real-time communication, it is not advisable to use this method.
 For the real-time communication between getting data from the hardware side, **WebSocket** should be considered instead.
 Moreover, for a smooth and fast signal for the video streaming, **UDP** is more favourable than **WebSocket**.
 Maybe a hybrid-approach(WebSocket for the real-time data update and UDP for the Video Streaming) would be better.
+Futhermore, **React.js** should be more considered for the response of the UI update, therefore, the HTML page does not have to set the interval to update which is a poor practice.